zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 In `Exodus` mode, users can cancel their un-processed `Deposit` by calling `cancelOutstandingDepositsForExodusMode`, and acquire L2 balance information by calling `performExodus` and providing `exitProof` to the contract.

-Since cross-chain Root Hash verification is needed in block execution, when a chain is in `Exodus` mode, the rest chains will enter `Exodus` mode in sequence because they are not able to execute blocks.
+Since cross-chain block verification is needed in block execution, when a chain is in `Exodus` mode, the rest chains will enter `Exodus` mode in sequence because they are not able to execute blocks anymore.
 The algorithm for the available token amount via `performExodus` on a specific chain is:

 ```
 // allAmount is the total amount of token on all chains